April - May, 2025

 The course will focus on skills needed to survive in Japan.
 Frequently used expressions will be practiced in context.

-The course is taught in two parts (odd lessons and even lessons); the odd lessons of the textbook will be covered this Late Spring semester.
+The course is taught in two parts (odd lessons and even lessons); the even lessons of the textbook will be covered this Late Spring.

 Required Textbook: Marugoto Japanese Language and Culture, Elementary 1 (A2) Katsudoo.
 See Table of Contents and Sample.